School

 Develop a research project proposal based on a choice of potential projects and prepare a standard operating procedure for an appropriate technique.

-You’ll undertake either an employer-led internal placement or an external professional placement activity to improve your employability and evaluate the skills your employers require.
+You’ll take part in either a five-week Biomedical Employer-Led Challenge on-campus or an external professional placement activity to improve your employability and evaluate the skills your employers require.

 Clinical Immunology (Core)